Supreme Court To Decide If Mexican Nationals May Sue For Border Shooting

 Mexico charged the agent with murder, but when the U.S. refused to extradite him, no prosecution could go forward.

-U.S. Customs and Border Patrol did not discipline agent Mesa—a fact that critics, including high-ranking former agency officials, say reflects a pattern inside the agency.
+U.S. Customs and Border Patrol did not discipline agent Mesa — a fact that critics, including high-ranking former agency officials, say reflects a pattern inside the agency.

 The parents of the slain boy, however, have sued Mesa for damages, contending that the killing violated the U.S. Constitution by depriving Sergio Hernández of his life.

-"I can't believe that this is allowed to happen - that a border patrol agent is allowed to kill someone on the Mexican side, and nothing happens," Sergio's mother, Maria Guadalupe Güereca Betancour, says through an interpreter.
+"I can't believe that this is allowed to happen — that a Border Patrol agent is allowed to kill someone on the Mexican side and nothing happens," Sergio's mother, Maria Guadalupe Güereca Betancour, says through an interpreter.

 As the case comes to the Supreme Court, there has been no trial yet and no court finding of facts.
 Mesa continues to maintain that he shot the boy in self-defense after being surrounded by rock-throwing kids.